 What do I Report?

-- When a student or other person demonstrates threatening physical or verbal behavior, such as violent, suicidal, or assaultive threats, actions or other behaviors they may be determined to pose a clear and present danger.
+- When a student or other person demonstrates threatening physical or verbal behavior, such as violent, suicidal, or assaultive threats, actions or other behaviors determined to pose a Clear and Present Danger themselves or others.

-- The reporting law enforcement official, school administrator, or their designee must complete Person Determined to Pose a Clear and Present Danger form in its entirety and sign it.
-Specific behaviors and statements leading to the determination must be included in the form’s narrative section.
-Dates and times of occurrence, as well as the names and contact information of any witnesses, should also be included.
-Additional supporting documentation should be referenced in the narrative section and submitted along with the form.
+- The reporting law enforcement official, school administrator, or their designee must complete the Illinois State Police Clear and Present Danger request form in its entirety.
+Specific behaviors and statements leading to the determination must be included in the narrative section, including dates and times of occurrence, as well as the names and contact information of any witnesses.
+Additional supporting documentation should be referenced in the narrative section and submitted with the form.

 How do I report?

-- The completed form and attachments must be faxed to the Illinois State Police, FOID Enforcement at 217-782-9139 within 24 hours of determining the student poses a clear and present danger.
+- The completed form and attachments must be faxed or emailed to the Illinois State Police, Firearms Services Bureau, Investigative Support Unit at 217-782-9139 or ISP.FTIP.QC.FAX@illinois.gov within 24-72 hours of the incident giving rise to determining the student or individual poses a Clear and Present Danger.

-- If you need emergency assistance from the Firearms Services Bureau beyond normal business hours, contact the Illinois State Police, Statewide Terrorism and Intelligence Center at 877-455-7842.
+- If you need emergency assistance from the Firearms Services Bureau after normal business hours, contact the Illinois State Police, Statewide Terrorism and Intelligence Center at 877-455-7842.